pedropaulofb/laderr/documentation/laderr_user_guide.md

 <p align="left"><em>Example of second option of scenario assignment.</em></p>

 Both approaches are semantically equivalent and can be used interchangeably.
-When using the LaDeRR Engine, either method will correctly link the component to the intended scenario(s).
+When using the engine, either method will correctly link the component to the intended scenario(s).

 In addition, if a specification defines only one scenario, components do not need to explicitly declare the association—the LaDeRR Engine will assume all components belong to that scenario.